-The Deputy City Manager for Strategic Support is responsible for the oversight and management of five City departments which include Management Resources, Financial Services, Workforces Services, Information Technology, and Municipal Court.
+The Deputy City Manager for Strategic Support is responsible for the oversight and management of four City departments which include Financial and Management Resources, Workforce Services, Information Technology, and Municipal Court.

-Management Resources oversees the budget division, and the City Secretary's Office which transcribes and maintains official City records, minutes and ordinances, and conducts City elections.
+Financial and Management Resources oversees the financial affairs of the City and ensures the financial integrity of City operations.
+Department services include accounts payable, accounting, payroll, purchasing, treasury management and maintenance of the City's fixed asset inventory.
+It also oversees the budget division, and the City Secretary's Office which transcribes and maintains official City records, minutes and ordinances, and conducts City elections.
 It is also responsible for improving legislative and lobbying efforts as well as Public Information.
-It works with news media, issues publications, and implements programs to educate and inform citizens about City policies and programs.
+It works with news media and issues publications, and implements programs to educate and inform citizens about City policies and programs.
+It is responsible for providing a communication and service link between the residents of and business owners in the City and all City Departments.
 It also includes General Services which provides printing, copying, records management, and mailroom services to the organization.